reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 #### Notes
 - (a)  this represents the number of pull requests which were merged during the sprint day.
 - (b)  this represents the number of pull requests that were merged after the sprint by participants.
 These participants submitted their PRs by their own initiative.
 - (c)  these PRs were merged post-sprint, and which were followed up by the sprint organizer.
-In 2017, no follow-up was performed.
 - (d)  this represents the **total PRs that were merged in** which provides one dimension of the impact of the sprint.
 - (e)  this number represents the number of PRs from the sprint which are still open.
 - (f)  this number represents PRs that were opened, but then closed by the successful merge of another PR.